sCrypt-Inc/learn-scrypt-courses/en/course-03/lesson-01/chapter-08/README.md

         // verify current tx has this single output assert(this.ctx.hashOutputs == hash256(output), 'hashOutputs mismatch')
     }
-}
 ```

 ## Put it to the test

-1. Update the state properties board and isAliceTurn of the TicTacToe contract to ensure the player moves the piece
+1. Update state `board` and `is_alice_turn` after a player places the symbol.
-2. Use `this.ctx.hashOutputs` to ensure the transaction contains the expected output
+2. Use `this.ctx.hashOutputs` to ensure the calling transaction contains the expected state/output.